sidhantmathur/sidhantmathurtest/_posts/2018-03-21-typography.md

 ## Line Height

-Set the line height around 1.5 (MS Word default) or 1.6 (Web recommendation).
+Usually you're fine with setting the line height around 1.5 (MS Word default) or 1.6 (Web recommendation).
 That's all.
-Most others are way too sparse or way too dense.
+Most other heights are far too sparse or way too dense.

-## Line Length
+## Characters per Line

 Make sure the maximum number of characters per line is 85.
 Use [a tool](https://www.lettercount.com/) to count the characters (don't count them yourself like I did).
 The ideal length is normally considered 45-75 characters for print, and up to 85 characters for web content.

 ## Font Size

 For reading, the font size should be no less than 16pt.
 Medium.com uses 21pt, my website uses 20pt, and the New York Times uses 16pt for reference.

+## The Golden Ratio

+Whatever settings you decided on, you'd probably want to know the ideal ratios between the three elements.
+Luckily we have the golden ratio to help us out.
+[Here](https://pearsonified.com/typography/) is a useful calculator to find the ideal ratios of the elements.
+I found that the golden ratio settings were extremely close to my own, (off by only a couple pixels) and I did a *lot* of trial and error to be satisfied with my typography.
+Obviously, there are more concerns than typography on a webpage so you don't have to follow the calculator to the pixel, but it's a good reference guide.

 ## Web Design